RodrigoRiquelme/quiltro-dna-parser/README.md

-# image2ppm
+# ppm_maker

-This library converts a gif image to PPM format for use in the doggy-id-parser
+This library converts a gif image to PPM format

 ## Example